How To Get From Tbilisi To Mestia: Into The High Caucasus (2024)

 Like This Article?
 Pin It!

-• SafetyWing – if you’re a digital nomad like me, it’s essential that you have suitable insurance.
-It’s super flexible and affordable, you can sign up for as little or as long as you want, and can activate and deactivate it whenever you need to.
+• SafetyWing – if you’re a digital nomad like me, SafetyWing is super flexible and affordable.
+You can sign up for as little or as long as you want, and activate and deactivate it whenever you need to.
+I’ve made several claims in the last few years and thoroughly recommend this company.

 • World Nomads – for adventurous travellers, covers 200+ activities that many other insurers won’t, such as skydiving, heli-skiing, rock climbing, rafting, scuba diving, cliff jumping, and kiteboarding (not available for residents of every country – check here).